microsoft/kiota/README.md

 ### Generating SDKs

-Installing the tools and cloning this repository, you can either build Kiota or use it with docker.
+You can either clone the repository and build Kiota locally, download and run binaries or run the docker image.

 #### Running Kiota with Docker